GrinonBarrett/Taksidos/Core Rules/Creatures/Wolf, Common.md

 **Built for Speed**: When sprinting, its run speed is multiplied by the number of sprints it has performed since the start of the previous round.

+**Latching Bite**: If the wolf's bite would qualify to damage armor, the foe is grappled.

 **Vicious Bite**: As an additional option when it succeeds a critical success while brawling, it may bite the foe whom it is brawling.
 This is treated as a Biting attack, ignoring the penalty for the attack while brawling.